-A challenging, scenic run through the Southern Utah desert adjacent to Zion National Park.
-The Zion 100 includes steep climbs onto mesas that offer incredible views of the varied geological features of the area including Zion National Park, and the Mojave Desert.
+This is a challenging, scenic run through the Southern Utah desert adjacent to Zion National Park.
+The Zion 100 includes steep climbs onto mesas that offer incredible views of the varied geological features of the area including Zion National Park and the Mojave Desert.

 Features: Spring — Views — Wildflowers